Orange-OpenSource/hurl/docs/entry.md

 HTTP 200
 ```

-Additionally, a `delay` can be inserted between requests, to add a delay before execution of a request.
+Additionally, a `delay` can be inserted between requests, to add a delay before execution of a request (aka sleep).

 ```hurl
 # A 5 seconds delayed request